 That’s according to a study which measured lower back muscle EMG activity — which directly corresponds to muscle pain.
 In those first 10 seconds, EMG activity dropped by 35%.

 And the pain relief lasts, too.

 Another study found 175 patients with back pain so bad they couldn’t work.
 After just 8 inversion treatments, 155 of them had such good results they were able to return to full-time work.
 That’s almost 9 in 10.

 Even the worst cases can often be helped with inversion.
 In yet another study at Newcastle University in England, 70% of patients were able to avoid back surgery thanks to inversion therapy.

-It doesn’t have to!
-Because an inversion table can also help you work your muscles in ways you’ve never tried before…
+An inversion table can help you work your muscles in ways you’ve never tried before.

-In fact, here’s 5 exercises to take your inversion sessions to the next level:
+Here are 5 inversion table exercises to take your table sessions to the next level.

 While fully inverted, use your glutes and hamstrings to pull yourself up.
 This very challenging exercise strengthens your glutes and hamstrings.
 Most lower back pain sufferers find these muscles are weak, contributing to their pain.